Wairau Affray: Confrontation

 Bolstered by a report in the Nelson Examiner newspaper of "Outrages by the Maori at Wairoo", Wakefield assembled a party of men, including Police Magistrate and Native Protector Henry Augustus Thompson, magistrate Captain R. England, Crown prosecutor and newspaper editor G.R.
 Richardson and about 50 men press-ganged into service, swearing them in as special constables.
-Thompson issued a warrant for the arrest for arson of Te Rauparaha and Te Rangihaeata.
+Thompson issued a warrant for the arrest of Te Rauparaha and Te Rangihaeata for arson.
 Wakefield referred to the chiefs in a letter as a pair of "traveling bullies".

 Thompson commandeered the government brig, which was in Nelson at the time.
 On the morning of 17 June the party, its size swelled to between 49 and 60 men, including chief surveyor Frederick Tuckett and others who had joined the party after landing, approached the Māori camp.
 The New Zealand Company's storekeeper James Howard issued the British men with cutlasses, bayonets, pistols and muskets.
 At the path on the other side of a stream, Te Rauparaha stood surrounded by about 90 warriors, as well as by women and children.
 He allowed Thompson and five other men to approach him, but requested the rest of the British party to remain on their side of the stream.

 Thompson refused to shake hands with Te Rauparaha and said that he had come to arrest him, not over the land issue but for burning the huts.
 Te Rauparaha replied that the huts had been made from rushes grown on his own land, and thus he had burnt his own property.
 Thompson insisted on arresting Te Rauparaha, produced a pair of handcuffs, and called out to the men on the far side of the stream, ordering them to fix bayonets and advance.
 As they began to cross, one of the British fired a shot (apparently by accident).
-Te Rangihaeata's wife Rongo was killed in one of the first volleys, sparking gunfire from both sides.
+Te Rangihaeata's wife Te Rongo was killed in one of the first volleys, sparking gunfire from both sides.
 The British retreated across the stream, scrambling up the hill under fire from the Ngāti Toa.
 Several people from both sides were killed.